getsolus/solus-site.github.io/content/blog/2020-12-17-holiday-streaming-extravaganza-the-roundup-18.md

 Additionally, Bryan will be having some late night streams working on his pixel editor and we will be having a couple Friday game streams!

-We have put together some fancy schedules so you will know the whose, whens, and whats regarding the live streams.
+We have put together some fancy schedules so you will know the who, whens, and whats regarding the live streams.
 This schedule uses Eastern Standard Time (which is UTC -5) since Bryan will be the main streamer, but [here is a link](https://www.timeanddate.com/worldclock/converter.html?iso=20201217T150000&p1=421) to a timezone converter so you can figure out when it it starts for you.

 If you want to watch these streams, there are a few ways you can do it: